The Long Way Home

 Winner of the 1997 Academy Award® for Best Feature Documentary

-Narrated by Morgan Freeman and featuring the voices of Edward Asner, Sean Astin, Martin Landau, Miriam Margolyes, David Paymer, and Nina Siemasko, the film combines rare archival films and stills with new interviews, and interweaves historical narrative with stories, anecdotes, and recollections of Jewish refugees.
+Featuring the voices of Edward Asner, Sean Astin, Martin Landau, David Paymer, and Nina Siemasko, the film combines rare archival films and stills with new interviews, and interweaves historical narrative with stories, anecdotes, and recollections of Jewish refugees.

 The film opens in 1945.
 Germany has been defeated by the Allies and the war in Europe is officially over.
 American, British, and Russian soldiers have liberated Nazi death camps in Central and Eastern Europe, uncovering to the world the horror and tragedy of the Holocaust.
 Thousands of starving, half-dead Jewish survivors are freed from Nazi persecution.
 The majority have lost most, if not all of their families members.
 Those who try to return home are met with antisemitism and threats of physical violence.